legoandmars/SlimeModManager/README.md

 ## Features

-Mod Assistant boasts a rich feature set, some of which include:
+Slime Mod Manager boasts a rich feature set, some of which include:
 * Dependency resolution
-* Installed mod detection
 * Mod uninstallation
-* OneClick&trade; Install support
 * Complex theming engine
-* Localization support
 * Headpats and Hugs

 ## Usage
 Download the newest installer from the release section and run it.
 This application auto-updates when launched, there is no need to download a new release each time.

 1. **Run the game at least once before trying to mod the game!** This applies to reinstalling your game too.
-All mods are moved into an `Old X.X.X Plugins` folder on first launch to avoid version mismatches, so make sure to do this before installing mods on a fresh version.
 2. Once that's done, simply check off the mods that you wish to install and click the <kbd>Install or Update</kbd> button.
 Likewise, click the <kbd>Uninstall</kbd> button to remove any mods.
-3. Mods are installed to `IPA/Pending` until the game is run.
+3. Mods are installed into `BepInEx/plugins`.
 Boot the game to complete mod installation.

 ## Themes